nablarch/nablarch-document/en/application_framework/application_framework/blank_project/beforeFirstStep.rst

 * Do not include multi-byte characters in the path of the directory where the blank project is created.
   An error may occur as some maven plugins do not work properly if multi-byte characters are included.
 * Execute "mvn archetype:generate" from the command line.
 If it is executed from eclipse4.4.2, unintended files are output.
+* Sometimes you get an error about Maven's life cycle when you open a blank project you created in eclipse.

+    * Example error message: Plugin execution not covered by lifecycle configuration
+    * If this error occurs, eclipse will suggest the installation of the plugin, and you can resolve it by following the suggestion and installing the plugin.
+    * If the network environment is unstable, each developer may take time to install the plug-ins, so you should consider measures such as distributing eclipse with the plug-ins installed in advance.